-If you want to blow your mind, watch the footage made in 1896 by the Lumière brothers of Loie Fuller's Danse Serpentine.
+If you want to blow your mind, watch the footage made in 1896 by the Lumière brothers of Loïe Fuller's Danse Serpentine.
 The film was hand colored, and over the forty-five second run time, the fabric of the dancer's ultra-elaborate costume quickly changes from yellow to pink to green to blue with a seductive ombré effect that heightens the rhythm of the performance.
 Previously, in her own performances, Fuller had used complex, colored lighting arrangements, and the ever-shifting palette of the Lumière film was meant to approximate that.
 With each turn and recoloring, the movements are refreshed in a hypnotic, seemingly never-ending loop.
 The spectacle is completed as the dancer's head is repeatedly obscured by the undulating patterns of her arms or when her head vanishes into the dark background.
 At those moments, all you see is a floating butterfly or exploding flower.
 It's so sudden and credible, the transmogrification from dancing woman to an all-convincing otherness.
-Spectacle I Here is the extent of the notes I took when I sat under the canopy of the cottonwood tree, waiting for Lo Lo to begin: Lo Lo Giant Cottonwood tree-at sunset BJM in red outfit-blankets & towels all over the ground Sandias in the background Newly irrigated fields-water running in the small canals Richfield Orchard & Farms (?)
+LEFT: Billie Joe Miller & Allie Hankins, Lo Lo, from performance at Los Poblanos Open Space ABOVE: Loïe Fuller, Danse Serpentine, still from film by Lumiere brothers' of performance Spectacle I Here is the extent of the notes I took when I sat under the canopy of the cottonwood tree, waiting for Lo Lo to begin: Lo Lo Giant Cottonwood tree-at sunset BJM in red outfit-blankets & towels all over the ground Sandias in the background Newly irrigated fields-water running in the small canals Richfield Orchard & Farms (?)
 Los Poblanos Open Space People Reconnecting- A Hawk and a Hacksaw playing Ropes hanging down People sitting on logs And then I stopped writing.
 The performers had come out, and I was sucked into the unfolding spectacle before me-two capable and serious musicians and two capable and serious performers, in front of two dozen or so capable and serious audience members.
 Oh shit!
 I thought, this might be the real deal.
 So, I set my ballpoint pen and notebook in the dirt at my feet and gave over to it all.
 Here it is.
 Always been.
 A strange flame.
 Inside, inside out.